danfuzz/samizdat/samex-naif/README.md

 * `theName` (that is, `the` as a prefix) &mdash; Identifies a variable as static (file scope).

+* `get_fieldName` &mdash; Identifies a function which acts as a getter.
+  This is meant to parallel Samizdat's getter function syntax.

 * `MODULE_CONSTANT` (that is, `MODULE_` as a prefix) &mdash; Identifies the module to which a constant belongs.